Nargis45/Credit-Card-Default-Prediction/README.md

 The strongest predictors of default are the PAY_AMTX, the LIMIT_BAL & the BILL_AMT_X, PAY_X, AGE and SEX on the basis of models used.

+Using a Logistic Regression classifier, we can predict with ~60% accuracy, whether a customer is likely to default next month.

+Using a Decision Tree classifier, we can predict with ~76% accuracy, whether a customer is likely to default next month.

+Using a Random Forest classifier, we can predict with ~85% accuracy, whether a customer is likely to default next month.

+It mean out of 100 defaulters 85 will be correctly caught by Random Forest Classifier.

 **Demographics:** We see that being Female, More educated, Single and between 30-40 years old means a customer is more likely to make payments on time.